andyrobinson/ard-nav/README.md

 ## Field tests
 See the separate [field report page](https://github.com/andyrobinson/ard-nav/blob/master/FieldReports.md).

+## Satellite Communications
+Questions:
+1. Do we need an external ariel (garden test gave 0 signal strength)
+2. Where are the satellites, and therefore which way do you need a clear line of sight
+3. How much current does it draw generally
+4. Check that turning it off works and that current is sufficiently reduced

+Implementation

+Begin
+- store the start-up time

 ## Planned development

 What do we need to send back in satellite data?